-As a parent, you celebrate each milestone achieved: Sitting up, crawling, taking a first step, waving good-bye.
+As a parent, you celebrate each milestone your child achieves — sitting up, crawling, taking first steps and saying their first word.
 But graduating to a front-facing car seat?
-That’s one such milestone that shouldn’t be rushed, according to new guidelines from the American Academy of Pediatrics.
+That’s one such milestone that shouldn’t be rushed, according to guidelines from the American Academy of Pediatrics (AAP).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 For years, parents have learned that keeping their child rear-facing in a car seat until age 2 is the best practice.
 But that recommendation has since been updated and now suggests that parents keep their children in rear-facing seats for as long as possible.